chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

   <img src="../../assets/images/workshop8/functional-connectivity/glm.png" alt="GLM" width="600" height="300">
 </p>

-After that, click 'Done' and close the GLM design matrix that pops up (you don't need to change anything in the 'Contrasts and F-tests' tab).
+After that, click 'Done' and close the GLM design matrix that pops up, as you don't need to change anything in the 'Contrasts and F-tests' tab.

 **Post-stats**